Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 884,363, 358,772 total housing units (homes and apartments), and a median house value of $1,304,885, San Francisco house prices are not only among the most expensive in California, San Francisco real estate also is some of the most expensive in all of America.
+With 884,363 people, 358,772 houses or apartments, and a median cost of homes of $1,212,163, San Francisco house prices are not only among the most expensive in California, San Francisco real estate also is some of the most expensive in all of America.

 Large apartment complexes or high rise apartments are the single most common housing type in San Francisco, accounting for 46.68% of the city's housing units.
 Other types of housing that are prevalent in San Francisco include duplexes, homes converted to apartments or other small apartment buildings ( 21.33%), single-family detached homes ( 19.97%), and a few row houses and other attached homes ( 11.81%).
 This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.